topseed/nbake/README.md

 Feel free to oppen an ticket here for any help.

-Commercial support, hosting, training, plugins and conulting is optional, by:
+Commercial support, hosting, training, plugins and consulting are provided by:
 - http://narwhalstar.com
 or
 - http://wordpug.com